CloudMax94/cadence.link/content/overworld/mapping-pois.md

 ![](/img/mapping/bomb_shop_outside.png)

 It looks like a bomb.
 It can be flipped left or right (so the 'fuse' can go either way).
+The sheikah stone is always on the same side of the shop as the entrance.
 Note: It *cannot* spawn in the desert or in the beach.

 #### Goron Shop Cliffs